-The distribution of traffic flow on the roads of a traf-fic network is of interest to traffic plurners and traffic controllers.
+The distribution of traffic flow on the roads of a traf-fic network is of interest to traffic planners and traffic controllers.
 We assume that the number of vehicles per unit time is known for all origin-destination pairs.
-The expected distribution of vehicles is based on the assumption that the most favorable routes are the son among all possible ones.
-How favorable a routo is depends on its travel cost.
-The basis for the evaluation depends on use more down like heats for the evaluations of its its net of the more started by the dotted graph for the mathematical transmost A (travely insection of the associated with another.
-This computation of the second start of the started by the started by the original started by a started by the started by the original started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the s
+The expected distribution of vehicles is based on the son among all possible ones.
+How favorable a route is depends on its travel cost.
+The basis for the evaluation depends on in mared cost.
+The basis for the evaluation of cost is true of time or do in the ordinary cost in two firms. modeled by a direct graph for the mathematical transmers.
+A (travely time is associated with action him.
+The computation of the associated with action him.
+The computation of the first properties of the first him the case at its against acts computed vehicles on the link is that case at its against acts computed where the first properties of the first properties

-In more realistic models, however, one has to take into account that the travel time on the links will into account that the traver time on the intes well strongly depend on the trails flow.
+In more realistic models, however, one has to take into account that the travel time on the links will unto account that the travet time in the mass windly strongly depend on the traffic flow.
 Our investiga-tions will show that we will encounter new effects compared to the model with flow-independent costs.
 Specifically, a more procise formulation of the prob-lem will be required.
-We have to distinguish between flow that well be optimal for all vehicles and flow that is achieved if each user attempts to optimize his even route.
-Referring to a simple model network with only four kotering to a single model network with only four nedse, we will discuss typical features that centra-der facts that seem to be plausible.
-Central centrol of traffic carb advantageous even for these drivers who think that they will discover more profitable routs for thermshers.
-Microscreen, there exists the pos-sibility of the paradex that an extension of the road network by an addiment most can cause a redesimble. network by an additional road can cause a redistribu-tion of the flow in such a way that increased travel time is the result.
+We have to distinguish between thow that will be optimal for all vehicles and flow that is achieved if each user attempts to optimize his own route.

+Referring to a simple model network with only four Kosturing to a simple moster network work only four nodes, we will discuss typical features that contra-der facts that seem to be plausible.
+Central cortiol of traffic can be advantageous even for those drivers who think that they will discover more profitable routs for themselves.
+Microrove, there exists the po-sibility of the paradox that an extension of the road methods that an additional road can cause a redistribu-tion of the product of the product of the roads. network by an additional road can cause a redistribu-tion of the flow in such a way that increased travel time is the result.

-Graph and Road Network Directed graphs are used for modeling read maps, and the links, the corresterms between the nodes, have an orientation (flerge 1958, von fallerhausen 1966).
-Two links that differ only by their direction are depicted in the figures by one line writeout an arrowshad.
+Graph and Road Network Directed graphs are used for modeling road maps, and the links, the correctors between the nodes, have an oraculation (Borge 1958, von Talkerhausein 1966).
+Two links that differ only by their direction are departed in the figures by cree line writhout an arrowhead.

 arrownead.

 In general, the nodes are associated with street intersections.
-Whenever a more detailed description is necessary, an intersection may be divided into (four) necessary, an intersection may be divided into (locu) nodes with each one corresponding is an adjacent road; see Figure 2 (Pollack and Wieberson 1960).
-We will use the following protation for the nodes, links, and flows.
-The indices belong to finite sets Because we use such nodes only in connection with one variable, we do not write the range of the indices.
+Whenever a more detailed description is necessary, an intersection may be divided into (four). necessary, an intersection may be divided into (tour) necles with each one corresponding to an adjacent road; see Figure 2 (Follack and Wiebernson 1960).
+We will use the following rotation for the nodes, links, and flows.
+The indices belong to firitle sets.
+Securse we use each rodes only in correction with one variable, we do not write the range of the indices.